Downtown Momence Historic District

 304 W. 2nd Street

 This lavish mansion was built in 1892 by Axel Wikstrom, who was rumored to be of Swedish royalty.
-It served as a convent for many years, and is now a lovely Bed & Breakfast.
-To book a stay at the Manor, please call 815.472.3156.
+It served as a convent for many years, then as a lovely Bed & Breakfast, and is now a private home.

 Railroad Depot Museum